Mhidayah19/ICT3217_ImageSegmentation/README.md

 ### Download model and labels

-To build the project, you must enusre you have the Deeplab V3 (or any) TensorFlow Lite model and its corresponding labels under assets
+To build the project, you must enusre you have the Deeplab V3 (or any) TensorFlow Lite model and its corresponding labels under assets.

+Alternatively, you can download our models, Windows can be run with the commands

+`models.bat`

+While Linux and MacOS can be run with the commands

+`chmod +x models.sh` & `./models.sh`

 ### About the sample